 Revised Standard Version—Catholic Edition (RSV-CE)

 This version is an ecclesially approved 1966 “Catholic Edition” of the highly-regarded Protestant RSV translation.
-To create the RSV-CE, the original 1946 RSV New Testament was only slightly modified, mostly through the swapping of alternate marginal readings for the original primary readings.
-The Protestant RSV NT was revised about 5 years later, and adopted pretty much the same set of modification as the Catholics had for this edition.
-The Ignatius Press edition has a useful appendix showing the details of those textual changes.
+To create the RSV-CE, the original 1946 RSV New Testament was only slightly modified, most significantly by restoring some texts the original RSV had relegated to the margin.
+The Protestant RSV NT was itself revised about 5 years later, wherein it adopted pretty much the same set of modification as the Catholics had made for this edition.
+The Ignatius Press edition of the RSV-CE has a useful appendix showing the details of those textual changes.
 The Old Testament was modified simply by incorporating the Deuterocanonical books into their proper canonical order, and then eliminating the remaining, non-canonical, books from the RSV “Apocrypha”.
 The RSV-CE includes the textual notes provided by the original RSV translators, and adds a small number of footnotes to the New Testament books, which are collected in a 12-page appendix.
 It also adds a modest number of cross-references throughout the Bible, albeit more so in the New Testament.

 The venerable RSV is an excellent formal equivalence translation, which stands within the mainstream English Protestant Biblical tradition, deriving from the King James Version, and the earlier pioneering work of William Tyndale.
 It was produced in America by a leading Protestant ecumenical body, The National Council of Churches of Christ.
-It retains the use of some archaic forms of address (thee, thou…), and otherwise uses vocabulary reflective of the English language prior to the cultural upheaval of the 1960s and 70s.
+It retains the use of some archaic forms of address toward God (thee, thou…), and otherwise uses vocabulary reflective of the English language prior to the cultural upheaval of the 1960s and 70s.

-This version remains very popular as a first choice among serious Catholic students of the Bible, and is available in several fine or common print editions.
-Electronically, it is available at biblegateway.com, as well as in Logos format, which offers an embedded ‘reverse interlinear’, rendering the Logos edition of the RSV-CE the best study edition of the Bible available in the English language, in my view.
+The RSV-CE remains very popular as a first choice among serious Catholic students of the Bible, and is available in several fine or common print editions.
+Electronically, it is available at biblegateway.com, as well as in Logos format, where it is available with an embedded ‘reverse interlinear’, rendering the Logos edition of the RSV-CE the best study edition of the Bible available in the English language, in my view.
 The RSV-CE is used as the base English text of the faithful and practical Navarre Bible Commentary, published by Four Courts Press.
 [Top]